 Founder and Principal

 Before starting her own firm in 2006, she worked for Gluckman Tang Architects, Rice Lipka Architects and several Design/Build firms on diverse large-scale project types such as museums, libraries, university buildings and galleries.
 Her training at these firms provided an opportunity to detail minimalist architecture, problem-solve on complex sites with many stakeholders, and collaborate with builders and craftsman.

 Since 2006, her practices have focused on a multitude of projects including new construction, residential retrofits, commercial spaces, office building retrofits, park designs, passive house, FEMA flood resiliency, and non-profit projects.

 In 2015, She partnered with Belgian Architects at the forefront of large-scale passive house building.
 Together, they are collaborating on projects and studies for commercial buildings to be built as Passive House buildings.
-With her Belgian partners, they will be leading trainings in Highly Energy-Efficient Buildings and strategies for Local Law 31compliances at the AIA Center for Architecture in June, August, November of 2017.
+With her Belgian partners, they will be leading trainings in Hyper Energy-Efficient Buildings and strategies for Local Law 31compliances at the AIA Center for Architecture in June, August, November of 2017.
 We are concepting with design teams to achieve passive house on a multitude of building types, from towers to multi-housing to retrofitted existing buildings to new modular construction.